Choosing a Dissertation Advisor

 These questions are designed to help the student and the potential advisor determine whether a good match exists.
 Where appropriate, the student may also want to ask about the order of authorship on publications and intellectual property issues.

-The choice of a dissertation advisor is a decision to be made with a great deal of care and consideration.
-Discussion of the topics listed above will also give faculty members a sense of what students expect in terms of meetings, feedback, turn-around time on submitted work, etc. Taking time to explore these issues should result in a productive relationship for both student and advisor that culminates in a piece of original research, completed within a reasonable time period.
+For students who are able to pick an advisor, the choice of a dissertation advisor is a decision to be made with a great deal of care and consideration.
+Discussion of the topics listed above will also give faculty members a sense of what students expect in terms of meetings, feedback, turn-around time on submitted work, etc. Taking time to explore these issues should result in a productive relationship for both student and advisor that culminates in a dissertation of original research, completed within a reasonable period of time.

 There may be situations in which a student must change advisors.
-Some situations are beyond the student’s control; for example, when an advisor leaves the university or otherwise becomes unavailable.
-In other situations, the student may want to choose a different advisor; for example if the focus of the research project changes to something outside of the current advisor’s expertise, or if works styles do not mesh well.
+Some situations are beyond the student’s control; for example, when an advisor leaves the University or otherwise becomes unavailable.
+In other situations, the student may want to choose a different advisor; for example, if the focus of the research project changes to something outside of the current advisor’s expertise, or if work styles do not mesh well.

 In these latter situations, students should understand that while there can be risks in changing advisors, it usually can be negotiated in a positive manner.
-Students deciding to pursue this option should be sure to consult the graduate group for any specific policies and procedures that apply to changing advisors, and be sure to ascertain if funding may change under a new advisor.
-Students should always be professional and respectful in interactions with the current advisor and potential new advisor, and be certain that another member of the faculty is willing to add them as a new advisee before discussing a change with the current advisor.
+Students deciding to change advisors should be sure to consult the graduate group for any specific policies and procedures that apply and be sure to ascertain if funding may change under a new advisor.
+Students should always be professional and respectful in interactions with the current advisor and potential new advisor and be certain that the proposed new advisor is willing and able to add them as a new advisee before discussing such a change with the current advisor.
 Students should focus discussions on interests and goals and not on negative incidents or difficulties.
 The potential new advisor, as well as leaders or other members of the graduate group, may have advice regarding how to broach this change with the current advisor.